 The Wildcats continue to excel in the classroom, continually maintaining a team GPA above 3.0 and obtaining the United Soccer Coaches Team Academic Award.
 In addition, a majority of the roster qualifies for the A-10 Commissioner's Honor Roll.

 Prior to his addition to the Davidson women’s soccer staff, Denton was the Elite Club National League Director of Coaching at Charlotte Soccer Academy from 2009-2013.
 During his tenure at CSA, he helped develop CSA into a regionally and nationally ranked program.

 Prior to the forming of CSA, Denton was a director of coaching at Charlotte Soccer Club from 2003-2009 where the teams under his direction won 12 N.C. state championships and achieved numerous regional tournament victories.
 During this time, Denton began serving on the Region 3 ODP and North Carolina ODP staffs.
 He continues to stay involved with ODP and regional scouting.

 Denton was a standout college player at Wingate, earning All-American honors in 1999.
 He broke onto the college scene as the South Atlantic Conference Freshman of the Year in 1997 and went on to be All-SAC and All-Region each of his four years.
 Denton graduated from Wingate in 2001 with a B.S. in sports management.

-He played three years of professional soccer, playing with the Everton FC in his hometown from 1995-1997.
-He currently holds coaching licenses of USSF “A", NSCAA Premier Diploma, UEFA “B" and USFF Goalkeeping.
+He played three years of professional soccer, playing with Everton FC in his hometown of Liverpool, England from 1995-1997.
+He holds multiple coaching licenses, including the USSF “A” license, the NSCAA Premier Diploma, the UEFA “B” license and the USSF Goalkeeping license.

-Denton resides in Charlotte, N.C. with his wife Brittany and two sons Aiden (5) and Leo (3).
+Denton resides in Huntersville with his wife, Brittany, and two sons, Aiden and Leo.